 - Multi-currency.
-Sometimes, accepting payments in multiple currencies may become a burden for e-commerce sellers because of the exchange rate differences.
+Accepting payments in multiple currencies may become a burden for eBay sellers because of the exchange rate differences.
 It’s also trickier to predict how much profit you can gain from sales because of it.
 Synder has a unique feature to facilitate your workflow with multi-currencies.
-It will convey accurate conversion rate calculations so that you won’t be on the losing end.
+It’ll convey accurate conversion rate calculations so that you won’t be on the losing end.

 - Reporting.
-Reporting shows you the total sum of your sales and expenses during a particular time and allows you to keep track of your sales to react immediately if any error occurs.
-With Synder reporting feature, you won’t miss a dollar and will keep track of every additional expense you’ve made.
+Reporting shows you the total sum of your sales and expenses (including fees) during a particular time and allows you to keep track of your sales to react immediately if an error occurs.
+With Synder reporting feature, you won’t miss a dollar and will keep track of each additional expense you’ve made.

-Why wait for a miracle when you can create it by yourself?
+Why wait for a miracle when you can make one yourself?

-Global change doesn’t always mean that from now on, your business will go down.
-It just shows that a user, an e-commerce seller, in that case, needs to adapt and find loopholes to simplify the new workflow with a platform.
+Global change doesn’t always mean that from now on your business will go down.
+It just shows that a user, an e-commerce seller, in this case, needs to adapt and find loopholes to simplify the new workflow with a platform.

-You have the desire to continue running your eBay store and grow your business further and we have a tool that will help you.
+You have the desire to continue running your eBay store successfully and grow your business further and we have a tool that’ll help you.
 It grants not only the reliability and sustainability of the workflow but also confidence in future development.

-To manage your work with the eBay store and the accounting platform via Synder, it’ll be helpful to watch a Demo (held every week) and try out Synder Free Trial.
+If you want to manage your work with the eBay Managed Payments and the accounting platform via Synder, schedule a Demo (held every week) and try out Synder yourself.
 Have a question?
-Our Support Team is available all day long to answer you!
+Our Support Team is available 24/7 to answer you!

 As a quickbooks user I’m going to give this ago to help with my eBay managed payments.